Medicare Dental Coverage

 - Routine dental care (services for the care, treatment, filling, removal, or replacement of teeth or structures directly supporting the teeth)

-- Items and services done primarily to prepare the mouth for dentures, including:
+- Dental services, when performed in connection with excluded services, like to prepare the mouth for dentures, including:

 - Alveoplasty (surgical improvement of the shape and condition of the alveolar process)

 - Dental ridge reconstruction

 - Removing the torus palatinus (a bony growth on the roof of the mouth)

 - Dental services related to other non-covered services